 &lt;sup>5 The words "somewhat substantial" cannot be defined precisely.
-All of the major price indexes are only imperfectly corrected for changes in the quality of the goods and services contained in the index.
+All of the major price indexes have a number of shortcomings, such as only imperfectly correcting for changes in the quality of the goods and services contained in the index.
 For that reason, relatively low rates for inflation (e.g., plus or minus 2% or less) are often taken to be equivalent to price level stability.